Leon Burson Post 395 Plano, Illinois

 1931-1932 In 1931 the membership totaled 66.
 It is unclear who were the Commanders.
 It appears Laurence Henning was Commander in 1931 and George Nelson was Commander in 1932.
 In 1933 William Priebe was elected Commander for the third time.
 During this time the post secured quarters in the Plano City Hall.

-1934-1935 Commander George West During this time the post purchased a plot of lots in the Little Rock Township cementary.
+1934-1935 Commander George West During this time the post purchased a plot of lots in the Little Rock Township cemetery.
 Soon after eight comrades were laid to rest in the section called "Soldiers Field".
-This plot of graves is given honor each Memorial Day as the post honor guard passes in review for Memorial Day activities at the cementary.
+This plot of graves is given honor each Memorial Day as the post honor guard passes in review for Memorial Day activities at the cemetery.

 1944-1945 Commander Lee Shaddle.
 During this time the post and the entire country celebrated VE Day.
-Commander Shaddle had the priviledge of leading the dedication of the new Legion Home Post located at the corner of North St. and James St. Presently the Plano Fire Dept and Police Dept. are located on the same property.
-The home was a private two story residence at the time.
+Commander Shaddle had the privilege of leading the dedication of the new Legion Home Post located at the corner of North St. and James St. Presently the Plano Fire Dept are located on the same property.
+The home was a private two-story residence at the time.
 The home was purchased from Winnie Wykes for $5,000.
 The $5,000 to purchase the home was raised by individual contributions that ranged from $5 up to $100.

 1945-1946 Commander Erwin Telling.
 The significant event for Commander Telling was VJ day and preparations for the return of the WW II boys.
 Comrade Telling was recognized for many outstanding contributions over the years to Leon Burson Post 395 as well as to the Plano community.

 1946-1947 Commander Charles VanKirk.
 Charles was the last WW I veteran to serve as commander.
 This was known as the "Sunset Trail for the WW I boys as they unselfishly stepped aside for WW II comrades" to take their place of leadership.